mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 Socrates was right about _an unexamined life is not worth living_.

-Most important life lessons are clichés but without them life can be a wild ride.
-Living a quality life with conviction is worth pursuing and only way to lead a quality life is to understand your belief system.
-These are not hard rules but a way to hold myself accountable to certain standard in life.
-Here are a few things on life I have examined based on my experiences.
-They go in no particular order.
+Life often feels like a battlefield, filled with daily struggles and challenges.
+However, shifting your focus to what truly matters can bring clarity and purpose.
+Many life lessons may seem like clichés until they are personally experienced, but without a philosophical foundation, life can feel chaotic and directionless.
+Pursuing a life of quality and conviction is a worthwhile endeavor, and the key to achieving it lies in understanding your own belief system.

+Stoicism, along with other philosophical frameworks, life experiences, and lessons learned from failures, serves as a powerful remedy for many of today’s modern problems.
+Below are my lessons.
+They are not rigid rules but rather guiding principles I use to hold myself accountable to a certain standard in life.
+They are presented in no particular order, but each holds significance.

 - **Seek excellence.** It fills your soul.
 Be a yardstick of quality where excellence is expected.
 - **Don't set rules, set values.** Rules set limits that teach us to adopt a fixed view of the world.
 Values encourage us to internalize principles for ourselves.